 The above is mentioned to help us understand the environment that dictated the use of innocuous words or even the idea of teaching in proverbs and parables that the teacher adopted.
 We could reason that, this manner of teaching was not done for esoteric reasons but to prevent the religious police from shutting him up even before he started his work of teaching and healing the spiritually blind, deaf, dumb and crippled.

-This is a cognition problem that is part of our design as a being with elaborate intricate brain and fantastic almost magical sense organs.
-We are designed to be curious and it is only through our curiosity we can know who we are.
-In my humble opinion, the only assigned goal I will suggest worthy of pursuit by every Homo sapiens on planet earth is to seek “To Know Thyself”.
-It is only through the seeking and searching for the knowledge of self that each of us can know and understand the God concept.
+This is a cognition issue that is a fundamental part of our design as a being with elaborate intricate brain cells and fantastic almost magical sense organs.
+We are designed to be curious and it is only through curiosity that we can know who we are.
+In my humble opinion, the only assigned goal I will suggest as worthy of pursuit by every Homo sapiens on planet earth is to seek “To Know Thyself”.
+It is only through the seeking and searching for the knowledge of self that each of us can know and come to some understanding of the true meaning of God as a concept.

 Therefore, in suggesting a Nameless One in the Re-Presented Lord’s Prayer, we borrowed the idea from Lao Tzu of China, who said:

 “Tao (The Way) that can be spoken of is not the Constant Tao

 The name that can be named is not a Constant Name.

 Nameless, is the origin of Heaven and Earth”

 Our brain cannot conceive beyond its assigned capacity and programmed capability.
 We can only give names to things that we can see, touch, smell, hear and taste.
 We cannot know anything beyond the wave frequencies detectable by our sensory organs.
 It is not possible to give a name to something that is outside our field and sense of perception.